Danielis/SimCity/README.md

 3. Market is fully implemented, but employees are robots right now, working 24/7 (See notes above).
 We didn't need a market to begin with.
 4. RestaurantA (Aleena's restaurant) has animation issues that arose during integration.
 5. One restaurant is not 100% integrated.
 One is mostly integrated.
+6. There's a bug with cars crashing into each other.

 #### Breakdown of work done
 Norman